Allergen Awareness Training Course

-This Food Allergy Awareness training course is of vital importance to staff in all sectors of food manufacture, retail and catering.
+This online Allergen Awareness Training course is of vital importance to staff in all sectors of food manufacture, retail and catering.
 It will help the learner identify the 14 most common food allergens, identify their risk and explain the symptoms caused by these allergens.

 Food allergies seem to be on the increase.
 The reason for this is undecided, but it is reported that in Europe, over 150 million people have food allergies.
 These vary in seriousness, from mild intolerance to a reported 1 in 5 sufferers who may suffer from a possible serious asthma attack, or even death by anaphylactic shock.

-Who is this Food Allergy Awareness Course for?
+Who is this Online Allergen Awareness Training for?

 This course is for anyone who works with, handles, serves or sells food.

 This course is designed to give anyone who works in the food industry, a good level of knowledge and understanding of allergens and how they must be handled in production, preparation and sales, in order to minimise risk to health to those that handle food and the end consumer.

 Allergen Awareness Training Certification

 Our entire library of training courses are accredited by the CPD Certification Service as adhering to the universally recognised Continuing Professional Development (CPD) guidelines.

 This training course and it's content has also been assured by RoSPA, the Royal Society for the Prevention of Accidents.

 Upon passing the online assessment you will have the options to both print and download your Allergen Awareness Training Certificate in PDF format.
 In addition to this an automated email will also be sent to your chosen email address containing a link to your certificate ensuring you always have access to a copy.